libregis/GST101/docs/Lab1.md

 10. This raster is a hillshade image of Oahu and it represents the terrain.

+!!! note
-*Note:* You can drag data from the QGIS Browser application to QGIS Desktop as well to add the data to the map.
+    You can drag data from the QGIS Browser application to QGIS Desktop as well to add the data to the map.

 ## 5. Conclusion
 In this lab you explored datasets that use the two common geospatial data models: vector and raster.
 You have also used the QGIS Browser to preview datasets.
 In future labs, you will learn how to use QGIS Desktop to make maps and perform analysis.